mikeweltevrede/finding-the-mole/output/2024/results.md

 \* If you won a topito in this task, it meant that you had to find three others who also won a topito so that all of you would get an exemption.

+## Episode 6

+### Task 1
+The participants were instructed on the Mayan way of counting.
+Then, they had to collect stones with Mayan numbers on them that added up to a specific number which was depicted on a table.

+Although there are definitely actions the Mole could take in this task, there was no unequal division of groups in some sort of way.
+As such, I omit this task from the analysis.

+### Task 2
+The participants watched several traditional dances from Mexico.
+During the one from Yucatán, they were given instructions on which people they had to remove from the group (e.g. all women with a black or white fan).
+These instructions were given to one person, after which the participants had to whisper them to one another like the Telephone Game.
+At the end, five dancers would be left and the participants would earn money per correct dancer.

+Although there are definitely actions the Mole could take in this task, there was no unequal division of groups in some sort of way.
+As such, I omit this task from the analysis.

+### Task 3
+The participants did this task en route to making their test.
+They were told that in the test, they would only be shown the answers to the questions.
+While walking to the laptop, they would encounter the questions, which they had to remember.

+There was no opportunity to earn money in this task.
+Moreover, there was no unequal division of groups in some sort of way.
+As such, I omit this task from the analysis.